Nexmoo-PSGiTech/learn-gitflow/README.md

-# learn-gitflow
+# Learn GIT Flow
-A sample repository to learn about GIT Flow concept
+A sample repository to learn about GIT Flow concept.

+This is the **master** branch.